UPPMAX/UPPMAX-documentation/docs/software/icc_compile_c.md

 # Compile a C program using `icc`

 [icc](icc.md) is the Intel C [compiler](compilers.md).
-This page describes how to compile C code using the GCC.
+This page describes how to compile C code using `icc`.

 ## Procedure